 Because we are educating future leaders, the program will also include training designed to sensitize students to the social impact of technology, including ethical and legal implications of emerging technologies.

-A distinguished faculty of more than 50 members is drawn from 19 departments in five schools and colleges at Boston University, as well as a group of outstanding adjunct faculty from industrial and nonprofit organizations.
+A distinguished faculty of more than 50 members is drawn from 19 departments in five schools and colleges at Boston University.
 Areas of research include genomics, biological networks, statistical methods in bioinformatics, evolutionary genomics, metabolomics, and structural biology and bioinformatics.

 Innovative Features and Activities